Banded mongoose: Reproduction

 Unlike in most other social mongoose species, all females in a banded mongoose group can breed.
-They all enter oestrus around 10 days after giving birth, and are guarded and mated by 1–3 dominant males.
-The dominant males monitor the females and aggressively defend them from subordinates.
-While these males do most of the mating, the females often try to escape from them and mate with other males in the group.
+They all enter oestrus around 10 days after giving birth.
+Dominant males monitor the females and aggressively defend them from subordinates.
+While these males do most of the mating, the females often try to escape from them and mate with other males in the group, meaning dominant males do not have full control of the mating choices of females.
 A dominant male will spend 2–3 days guarding each female.
 A guarding male will snap at, lunge at or pounce on any males that come near.
-A non-guarding male may follow a guarding male and his female and may face this aggression.
-Non-guarding males mate in a more secretive way.

 Gestation lasts 60–70 days.
 In most breeding attempts, all females give birth either on the same day or within a few days.
-Litters range from two to six pups and average 4.
-For the first four weeks of life, pups stay in the dens where they form an exclusive relationship with a single helper or escort, whose genetic relationship with the pups is unknown.
+Litters range from two to six pups and average four.
+For the first four weeks of life, pups stay in the dens, where many form an exclusive relationship with a single helper or escort, whose genetic relationship with a given pup is unknown.
 These helpers are generally young nonbreeding males or breeding females who have contributed to the current litter; they help to minimize competition over food allocation among pups.
 During this time they are guarded by these helpers while the other group member go on their foraging trips.
 After four weeks, the pups are able to go foraging themselves.
 Each pup is cared for by a single adult "escort" who helps the pup to find food and protects it from danger.